JoyIbe/BWZ-Sales-Performance-Analysis-Report/README.md

 - Consumer customer segment has the highest return rate of 52.03%, Corporate follows at 31.42% and lastly Home Office records the lowest.

+**Trends:**

-**Trends:** Unique orders shiws a steady increae from times series trend (YoY +50.8%), suggesting quality customer retention.
+Unique orders shows a steady increase from times series trend (YoY +50.8%), suggesting quality customer retention.

 ## Insights from Analysis